unifiedjs/unified-args/readme.md

 *   Keys do not need to be quoted: both `"foo": "bar"` and `foo: "bar"` are considered equal

-Keys are camel-cased: `foo-bar: true` and `fooBar: true` are treated the same.
+Top-level keys are camel-cased: `foo-bar: true` and `fooBar: true` are treated the same.

 *   **Default**: none